-Attorney Brendan Flaherty successfully represented a student who was injured by a driver who was texting when he caused a head-on collision.
+Attorney Fred Pritzker successfully represented a student who was injured by a driver who was texting when he caused a head-on collision.
 The case detailed below.
-Brendan and our other attorneys have won millions in settlements for car accident victims.
+Fred and our other attorneys have won millions in settlements for car accident victims.
 You can call use the form below or call 1-888-377-8900 to contact our law firm for a free case evaluation.

 20-year-old J.R. was driving home from college to Sioux City, Iowa when an oncoming vehicle suddenly swerved out of its lane and collided head-on with J.R’s Volkswagen Passat.
 He found himself trapped amid shattered glass and acrid airbag fumes.
 His dog lay dying nearby.

 Paramedics arrived and immediately transported him to a nearby hospital.
 The high-speed collision shattered J.R’s pelvis so severely that local doctors ordered him airlifted to Hennepin County Medical Center for a complex emergency surgery on his pelvis, surgical repair of a cracked knee cap, and treatment of his other injuries.

 Given the extreme wreckage and inexplicable loss of control, police at the scene immediately suspected that the other driver had been intoxicated.
 Upon investigating, police found that the he had been texting.

 “Our experience is that texting while driving is as dangerous as drinking while driving,” said attorney Pritzker.

 Fred is not alone in making this comparison.
 In July 2009 The New York Times published previously unreleased documents from the National Highway Traffic Safety Administration (NHTSA) that suggest using a cell phone while driving is on par with driving drunk.
 A June 2009 report by Car and Driver magazine tested the theory and found that reaction times were much worse than while driving under the influence of alcohol.